Your Radiation Care Team

 - Registered Dietitians – provide diet and nutrition therapy, offer nutrition suggestions based on your type of cancer, medical history, and personal preferences.

 - Radiation Therapists – deliver your daily radiation treatment created by the radiation oncologist.
-They will accurately position you so that the radiation is precisely administered.
+They will position you so that the radiation is given correctly.
 You will see them every day for treatment.

-- Dosimetrists – work with your doctor to develop your individualized treatment plan.
-They are responsible for calculating the precise dose and course of treatment with the goal of killing the cancer while limiting side effects.
-You may never meet this person.
+- Dosimetrists – work with your radiation oncologist to make your treatment plan.
+They calculate the precise dose and course of treatment with the goal of killing the cancer while limiting side effects.
+You may never meet this care team member.

-- Physicists – maintain the radiation equipment, monitor the procedures used to deliver your treatment, and assure the accuracy of treatment delivery.
-You may never meet this person.
+- Physicists – maintain the radiation equipment, monitor the procedures used to deliver your treatment, and make sure your treatment is given correctly.
+You may never meet this care team member.

-- Treatment scheduler – arranges your initial radiation appointments and will assist you in making any changes to your schedule once you start treatment.
-You will see and talk to them a lot.
+- Treatment schedulers – arrange your appointments and will help you make any changes to your schedule.
+You will see and talk to this care team member a lot.

 Consultation Visit

-During your first visit, the Radiation Oncologist will review your medical history and perform a physical exam.
+During your first visit, the radiation oncologist will review your medical history and do a physical exam.
 The physician will explain the role of radiation therapy for you and what you can expect during treatment.
-Any questions you or your family have will be answered.
+Any questions you or your loved ones have will be answered.
 This is often a time for the nurse to connect with the patient and their family.

 Simulation or “Sim” Visit

 Simulation is the process of mapping the treatment area.
-X-rays will be taken on a CT scanner specifically designed for treatment planning.
-Your skin will be marked with ink dots (sometimes called tattoos) that will serve as a guide for your radiation treatments.
-Devices used to help you lie still and comfortably on the table will be made at this time.
-Occasionally, additional tests may be necessary to precisely localize the treatment site.
-This appointment typically runs between 45-60 minutes.
+X-rays will be taken on a CT scanner designed for treatment planning.
+Treatment devices used to help you lie still and comfortably on the table will be made at this time.
+Your skin or the treatment devices will be marked with marker or ink dots (sometimes called tattoos) that will serve as a guide for your radiation treatments.
+More tests may be needed to make sure the radiation will affect cancer cells but limit the effects on normal tissue.
+This appointment usually lasts 45-60 minutes.

 Set-Up Visit or "Dry Run"

-Your set-up visit usually takes place in the treatment room where you receive treatment.
-The radiation therapists will take x-rays of the treatment areas to ensure that you are positioned correctly, making any changes necessary.
-They will also check that the treatment to be delivered exactly matches the plan developed by the radiation oncologist.
+Your set-up visit usually takes place in the treatment room where you will get your treatment.
+The radiation therapists will take x-rays or cone-beam CTs of the treatment areas to make sure that you are positioned correctly, making any changes needed.
+They will also check that the treatment to be delivered exactly matches the plan made by the radiation oncologist.
 Your first treatment will take place on the same day or the following day.

-While it seems like a lot of time to plan and set up, the treatment must be given as it was planned to avoid unnecessary toxicity to healthy tissue and to get the correct amount of radiation to the treatment area.
+While it seems like a lot of time to plan and set up, the treatment must be given as it was planned to avoid side effects caused by radiation to healthy tissue and to get the correct amount of radiation to the treatment area.

 Daily Visits

-Once the initial set-up is completed, daily treatments normally follow.
-Treatments are usually given once a day, Monday through Friday, for a number of weeks.
-Each treatment generally takes 15 to 30 minutes allowing time to set up equipment and get you in the correct position.
-However, you will likely be there for an hour each day.
+Once the initial set-up is done, daily treatments normally follow.
+Treatments are often given once a day, Monday through Friday, for a number of weeks.
+Each treatment takes about 15 to 30 minutes, allowing time to set up equipment and get you in the correct position.
+However, you should plan to be there for an hour each day.

-While daily treatments are typical, some treatments are done using another schedule.
-These include treatment twice a day or a short course of radiation, which could be a single treatment or several treatments.
+Treatments are often given each day, but some treatments are done using another schedule.
+These include treatment twice a day or a short course of radiation, which could be a single treatment or many treatments.
 This article describes external beam radiation therapy.
 To learn about other types of radiation, visit OncoLink.